 It is when we are unable to feel a wide range of emotions that we should be concerned.
 In this state we are unable to connect with other people.
 We are unable to share.
 We are unable to be empathetic.
 We are incapable of fully experiencing beauty, magnificence, splendor, anguish, sorrow, or euphoria.
 In this state our hearts will not allow us to feel lows.
 We are unable to shed tears.
 Any highs we might experience are truly compressed.
-We must contain ourselves.
+We subconsciously strive to contain ourselves.

 I am confident this state of mind results from many factors, and there are two I’ve personally experienced that come to mind.
 Firstly, we can find ourselves in this state of low emotional bandwidth, where we are unable to feel any emotional highs or lows, because we’ve been hurt emotionally.
-When we are hurt, we can construct barriers to prevent being hurt again, ultimately landing ourselves in silos, devoid of emotion.
+When we are hurt, we can construct barriers to prevent being hurt again, ultimately landing ourselves in silos, completely devoid of emotion.

 In order to truly experience all of the awe and wonder that we are intended to feel we must come to grips with the fact that constant happiness is not our goal.
 Rather, the goal is to be in a place where we can feel more in order to relate more with others.
 We need not aspire to be more, to have more, to appear as more.
 Rather, we need to pursue transparency, to be content with our shortcomings and our failings.

 Happiness is found as we experience emotion with one another.
 It is found in our relationships with others.
 It is discovered as we meet emotion with emotion, as we share vulnerably with one another.
 And this happiness is a genuine happiness, the true, legitimate kind.
 It inspires and galvanizes us.
 It restores and revitalizes.
 In fact, this happiness, borne form vulnerably relating and sharing genuine emotions with others can heal us.